djeada/Databases-Notes/notes/03_sql/09_hierarchical_data.md

 SELECT * FROM category_hierarchy;
 ```

-In the above SQL statement, we first define our CTE (category_hierarchy) with the WITH clause.
-The CTE starts with an anchor member that selects all root-level categories (where parent_id IS NULL).
-We then use the UNION ALL keyword to combine these results with the results of the recursive member, which refers back to category_hierarchy itself.
+- In this SQL statement, the CTE "category_hierarchy" starts with an anchor member that selects all top-level categories (where `parent_id IS NULL`).
+The `UNION ALL` keyword then combines these results with the results of the recursive member, which refers back to the CTE itself.

-The recursive member of the CTE continues executing until it returns no new rows, meaning it has traversed through all levels of the hierarchy.
-In each iteration of the recursive member, the join condition ch.category_id = c.parent_id climbs one level up the hierarchy.
+- This recursive member of the CTE continues executing until it returns no new rows, meaning it has traversed all levels of the hierarchy.

+The expected result of the above query would look like this:

 | category_id | parent_id | category_name |
 |-------------|-----------|---------------|